nodejs/node/doc/api/addons.markdown

 ### Passing wrapped objects around

-In addition to wrapping and returning C++ objects, you can pass them around by unwrapping them with Node's `node::ObjectWrap::Unwrap` helper function.
+In addition to wrapping and returning C++ objects, you can pass them around by unwrapping them with io.js's `node::ObjectWrap::Unwrap` helper function.
 In the following `addon.cc` we introduce a function `add()` that can take on two `MyObject` objects: